sophia172/eteePose/Data Management Guideline.md

 - Maintain proper documentation for all datasets, including:
   - **Data Dictionary**: Describes the meaning, units, and types of data in both raw and processed forms.
   - **Metadata**: Include information on data sources, data collection dates, processing steps, and any data-related issues.
+  - **Data Walkthrough**: a slide including video, image to explain where the data is from.
+How each set of movement if performed.

 ### **10. Monitoring and Auditing**
 - Regularly monitor data usage and storage limits.
 - Perform audits on the data management system to ensure compliance with the guidelines and that no sensitive data is improperly handled.

 ### **11. Data Publish**
-- Publish data on github with .md file
+- Publish data on TG0UK **GitHub** with readme file to explain
 ---

 This **Data Management Guideline** ensures that your machine learning project has a robust framework for handling raw and processed data while maintaining security, accessibility, and compliance.